getnikola/nikola-netlify-cms/README.md

 5. Add users on the Identity *tab* (top of the page) if necessary.

 Also, consider changing your site name in the General settings.
 You should end up with a site with the Netlify CMS available in `/admin/`.
 Congratulations!

+*PS.* Netlify CMS can be used without Netlify’s CDN/hosting service, but that requires some extra configuration work.